hackoregon/2019-backend-cookiecutter-django/README.md

     $ cookiecutter gh:hackoregon/2019-backend-cookiecutter-django --checkout BRANCH

 You can leave out the `--checkout BRANCH` if checking out from MASTER.
+Projects should be created from the master branch

 You'll be prompted for some questions, answer them, then it will create a backend-cookiecutter-django with your new package.

 At this point, you are ready to connect with an external git and start coding.

+Create a new github repo.
+For Hack Oregon projects you will create this repo within the Hack Oregon organization.
+(This will match the `github_repo` variable used in cookiecutter template)

 ## API Standards